 Thirty semester hours of government, at least 18 of which must be upper-division.

-I. At least one upper-division course from each of three of the seven fields into which the department’s work is divided:
+Students must take at least one upper-division course from three of the seven fields into which the department’s work is divided:

 - political theory